ErickTamayo/tailwindcss-named-groups/README.md

 module.exports = {
   // ...
   variants: {
-    // Now you can use named groups in textColor
+    // Now you can use named groups in textColor for hover and focus
-    textColor: ["responsive", "hover", "focus", "group-hover"], },
+    textColor: ["responsive", "hover", "focus", "group-hover", "group-focus"], },
 };
 ```